KushalZambare/KushalZambare/README.md

 ## Hi There!
 I'm Kushal Zambare, a motivated and ambitious student with a passion for Computer Science.
-I'm dedicated to academic excellence and eager to contribute to exciting projects in the tech world!
+I'm dedicated to academic excellence and eager to contribute to exciting Projects in the tech world!

 - 🔭 I’m currently working on AI powered EdTech Platform.